embeddedartistry/libc/README.md

 In order to conserve precious memory resources, this library does not supply the complete C standard library functionality.
 Instead, a subset of functions which are useful on bare-metal embedded systems has been selected.
 If you have a bare metal system and want to use the standard set of C functions, this library is for you!

-Unlike many other C libraries that I've come across, this library implements unit tests and has addressed flaws in various open-source implementations of the C standard library functions.
+Unlike many other C libraries that I've come across, this library implements unit tests and has addressed flaws in open-source implementations of the C standard library functions.

-Note that `malloc` and `free` are not included in this library.
+`malloc` and `free` are not included in this library.
 If you need dynamic memory allocation support, you can couple this library with the [Embedded Artistry `libmemory`][1], which contains implementations of `malloc` and `free`.

 If you are interested in contributing to this project, please read the [`CONTRIBUTING` guide][10].